kratsg/optimization/README.md

 -1         | The signal was insignificant
 -2         | The background was insignificant
 -3         | There were not enough statistics in the background events

+Note that `--max-num-hashes` determines how many hashes you will actually see in these output files.

 ### Action:Hash